Lance Pendleton: Professional career

 Pendleton was selected in the fourth round (139th overall) of the 2005 Major League Baseball Draft by the New York Yankees.
-Shortly afterwards, Lance elected to undergo Tommy John surgery.
+Shortly afterwards, Lance underwent Tommy John surgery.
 Returning to the Yankees farm club in 2007, Lance played for 6 teams in 5 years, compiling a 32–22 record and a 3.39 cumulative ERA.
+He was named a Mid-Season All-Star while with the Charleston RiverDogs in 2008.
+Playing for the Tampa Yankees in 2009, he was named Pitcher of the Week for the week of June 29 and was a Post-Season All-Star.
+In 2010, Pendleton was Pitcher of the Week for the week of July 26 and a Mid-Season All-Star while a member of the Trenton Thunder.

 In the 2010 Rule 5 Draft, Pendleton was taken by the Houston Astros.
 He was returned to the Yankees on March 27, 2011.
 He was promoted to the majors on April 15, when Phil Hughes was placed on the disabled list.
+After he spent most of the season between Triple-A and the big leagues, Pendleton was designated for assignment by the Yankees.